Career Profile: Nurse Administrator

 Why is Nurse Administration a Job of Tomorrow?

-Employment positions for registered nurses, including nurse administrators, are expected to increase 23 percent by 2016, according to the Bureau of Labor Statistics.
+Employment positions for registered nurses, including nurse administrators, are expected to increase by 23 percent, according to the Bureau of Labor Statistics.
 In addition, medical and health service managerial positions are expected to see a 16 percent gain by 2016.
 Registered nurses are the largest health care occupation, and will likely remain in that top position.
 Nurse administrators typically advance up the ranks into positions of more responsibility and better pay.
 In San Francisco, the salary for first-level management positions is approximately $80,000, while mid-level salaries are about $110,000, and executive manager positions pay $150,000, according to the School of Nursing at the University of California, San Francisco.

 What Does a Nurse Administrator Do?